 There is a $500 monthly maximum spending for the 3% and 1% reward categories.

-The BMO Cash Back Mastercard also offers up to 25% off car rentals at participating National Car Rental and Alamo Rent a Car locations in addition to purchase protection and extended warranty.
+The BMO Cash Back Mastercard also offers up to 25% off car rentals at participating National Car Rental and Alamo Rent a Car locations in addition to purchase protection and extended warranty coverage.

 Get more details in the BMO Cash Back Mastercard review.